Revitalizing Neighborhoods, Impacting Lives

 CPO Management | www.cpoms.org

-Community Properties of Ohio Management Services (CPO Management) serves as the property management affiliate of Ohio Capital Corporation for Housing and manages a variety of affordable housing communities.
+Community Properties of Ohio Management Services (CPO) serves as the property management affiliate of Ohio Capital Corporation for Housing and manages a variety of affordable housing communities.
 Using the Housing-First model, CPO leverages affordable housing as a platform from which individuals and families can build stability and thrive.

-Through CPO Impact, CPO’s 501(c)(3) affiliate, CPO goes beyond traditional property management to provide innovative programs that promote goal achievement and self-sufficiency for residents.
-In 2022, CPO managed over 2,500 units including the original CPO portfolio (982 units), as well as properties developed and owned by valued OCCH partners such as Homeport, Columbus Metropolitan Housing Authority, Connect Realty, YWCA/YMCA, Community Development for All People, Franklinton Development Corporation, Homes on the Hill, and Volunteers of America.
+CPO manages approximately 1,500 units, including the original CPO portfolio (982 units), as well as properties developed and owned by valued OCCH partners such as Homeport, Columbus Metropolitan Housing Authority, Connect Realty, Franklinton Development Corporation, Homes on the Hill and Volunteers of America.

 Hover over the pie chart for more details.